DanielFerrariR/cypress-fill-command/README.md

 It has been used on a React project with inputs controlled by React state.

-I cannot guarantee it will work in any custom input, but we can try to improve it, just open a issue.
+I cannot guarantee it will work in any custom input, but we can try to improve it, just open an issue or a PR.

 ## Contributors